jordan-castelloe/nss-ted-talks/group-work.md

 #### If someone isn’t pulling their weight, it’s usually not an issue of laziness.
 - It’s probably (dun dun DUNNNN) A COMMUNICATION ISSUE!
-- Maybe they feel like they’re slowing down the rest of the team
+- Maybe they feel like they’re slowing down the rest of the team.
 - Maybe they didn’t fully understand the planning process and aren’t sure how to contribute.
-- Maybe they’re kind of passive while their other teammates are super proactive
+- Maybe they’re kind of passive while their other teammates are super proactive.
 - Maybe they’re having a bad week.

 #### If someone is pulling too much weight, it’s usually not because they’re trying to be a jerk.